laboon/cs0401/labs/lab13/Lab13.md

 You should print out the String representation of the exception for each exception caused.

 There will be numerous instances of these try..catch blocks.
-Each try..catch block should be indepedent; that is, the first exception should occur
+Each try..catch block should be indepedent; that is, the first exception should occur, and then caught, then a new try..catch block starts.
+The try..catch blocks should not be nested.

 You are required to create two of your own kinds of exceptions (these both should be subclasses of class Exception).